 The First Wave Response

-Rapid maritime disaster response using self-sufficient vessels and sailors to deliver lifesaving aid and real-time intelligence—bridging the critical gap before larger agencies arrive.
+Rapid disaster response by sea, bridging the critical gap before larger agencies arrive.

 Our Mission